breakspear/bdtoolkit/README.md

 ```

 ## Useful utilities
 The `bdSysCheck` function is a helpful tool for validating the system structure of a new model.
 It checks that the various fields of the sys struct are properly defined.
 It also tests the user-defined function handle(s) to verify that they return data in the proper format.
-Any new model should be tested with *bdSysCheck* as standard practice.
+It is recommended that custom models be routinely checked with *bdSysCheck* during development.

 The `bdSolve` function solves a user-supplied model without invoking the graphic user interface.
 It is useful for batch processing.
-Likewise, the `bdSetValue` and `bdGetValue` functions provide convenient methods to set and get the values of *sys.pardef* and *sys.vardef* data structures from within batch scripts.
+The `bdSetValue` and `bdGetValue` functions are also useful for setting and getting the values of *sys.pardef* and *sys.vardef* data structures in batch scripts.

 The `bdLoadMatrix` function is useful for loading matrix data from a file.

 The `bdEditScalars`, `bdEditVector` and `bdEditMatrix` functions are useful for interactively editing scalars, vectors and matrices, respectively.

 ## Going Further
-The best way to proceed is to inspect the example code in the *models* directory.
-Several introductory models are provided: (i) *LinearODE* illustrates a simple Ordinary Differential Equation; (ii) *DDEdemo1* illustrates a simple Delay Differential Equation; (iii) *MultiplicativeNoise* illustrates a simple Stochastic Differential Equation.
+The best way to proceed is to browse the example code in the *models* directory.
+The  *LinearODE* model illustrates a simple Ordinary Differential Equation.
+The *WilleBaker* model illustrates a simple Delay Differential Equation.
+The *MultiplicativeNoise* model illustrates a simple Stochastic Differential Equation.

 ## BSD License
 This software is freely available under the 2-clause BSD license.